treclipseoy/JPMC_CCB_takehome/README.md

 # Income Classification & Customer Segmentation

-Take-home project on the 1994–1995 Census-Income (KDD) dataset.
+Take-home project on the census income dataset.
 Two deliverables: a classifier predicting whether a person earns above or below \$50K, and a customer segmentation model for marketing.

 ## Project structure